DanyilT/projects-in-university/Year1/Sem1/Algorithmic Problem Solving/README.md

 # Algorithmic Problem Solving

-> This Module provides an introduction to the fundamental concepts of algorithm design and problem-solving techniques.
-The course covers a range of topics, including pseudocode, flowcharts, diagrams, lists, and logical reasoning.
-The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and continuous assessments.
+> This Module provides an introduction to the principles of algorithmic problem solving.
+The module covers the development of algorithms using pseudocode, diagrams and lists.
+The module also covers the use of conditional statements and logical expressions in algorithm development.
+The module also covers the use of systematic lists and the elimination of possibilities in problem-solving.
+The module also covers the use of logic in problem-solving.
+The module also covers the use of classic problems in problem-solving.

 ## Table of Contents